Codeception/codeception.github.com/docs/modules/Unit.markdown

 {% endhighlight %}

-You can use native PHPUnit asserts in executed code.
-This can be either static methods of PHPUnit_Framework_assert class, or functions taken from 'PHPUnit/Framework/Assert/Functions.php'.
+You can use native PHPUnit asserts in the executed code.
+These can be either static methods of the 'PHPUnit_Framework_assert' class, or functions taken from 'PHPUnit/Framework/Assert/Functions.php'.
 They start with 'assert_' prefix.
-You should manually include this file, as this functions may conflict with functions in your code.
+You should manually include this file, as these functions may conflict with functions in your code.

 Example: